Dedicated with love to

 My mom knew the language because her grandma came to stay with them when mom was growing up.
 She was right off the boat, hailing from a little town along the Sava River near Zagreb.
 My great grandma remains a remote, blurry figure in the family history, but mom said on more than one occasion that she was a deeply kind woman of the old village ways.
 So much has been lost because I didn’t ask the questions when I had the chance.
 My mom is gone, and she took a lot with her.

-Today, a lot of the rust belt itself is gone too, that sense of the industrial age crucible that was Pittsburgh, albeit romanticized in my own imagination.
+Today, a lot of the rust belt itself is gone too, the industrial age crucible that was Pittsburgh, albeit romanticized in my own imagination.
 It was a cultural and culinary crossroads of so many ethnicities—central and eastern Europeans, Slovaks, Jews, Italians, Germans, Ukrainians, African Americans—all living in an old, dark, smoky landscape of mills, hulking factories, railroads, brick row houses lining the hillsides.
 The neighborhoods were full of corner taverns and churches, coal miners and steelworkers, ladies in babushkas getting on and off trolley cars.
-You look at the old black and white photos and you see thick smoke drifting among the factories and buildings, blocking out the sun--it seems like some kind of gritty, ominous film noir dreamscape.
+You look at the old black and white photos and you see thick smoke drifting among the factories and buildings, blocking out the sun--it seems like some kind of ominous film noir dreamscape.

 It’s a visually striking town of rivers and bridges, set at the confluence where Allegheny and Monongahela rivers birth the mighty Ohio.
 It was Indian land that was taken by the French, and then by the British.
 Then the area was settled by Scottish Highlanders and the Irish and all the rest.
 Farms and artisans begot small manufacturers, and eventually railroads, long coal barges plying the rivers, and massive factories that that supplied a rapidly expanding nation.

 I want to think life back in my grandma’s time was a rich texture of mother tongues, simmering foods, raucous characters, big families, beer halls and polka music.
-Growing up in the 1970s, we caught the very tail end of that world, right before it gave way to the modern, global, homogenized digital life we now know.
+Growing up in the 1970s, we caught the very tail end of that world, right before it gave way to the global, homogenized digital life we now know.
 So much has changed after a span of only about one lifetime.

-Grandma used to say with a mix of pride and disgust how it would take six cops to physically overpower Eddie to bring him in.
+Grandma used to say with a tone of disgust how it would take six cops to physically overpower Eddie to bring him in.
 One time her bitterness toward Eddie surfaced.
 We were driving to a lunch downtown in the weeks before Christmas, to look at the window decorations in the three big department stores: Kaufmann’s, Gimbels and Hornes.
-We were passing the old stone gothic city jail that always seemed like some kind of haunted castle, when grandma blurted out “that’s where they took pappy!”
+We were passing the old stone gothic city jail that always seemed like some kind of haunted castle, and grandma blurted out “that’s where they took pappy!”
 Mom hushed her up pretty quick, but you could feel the defeat in grandma’s voice.

-Immigrant men faced prejudice and slim economic prospects in America, and the work that did exist was a grinding vocational hell of long hours and unsafe conditions.
+Immigrant men faced prejudice and slim economic prospects in America.
+The work that did exist was a grinding vocational hell of long hours and unsafe conditions.
 All of this spawned a culture of violence and drinking, a macho existence that allowed no subtlety or empathy of the sort we see today.
 People and neighborhoods were split into factions along ethnic and racial lines.
 Outsiders would not be treated kindly.
 Slurs, brawls and an absolutist code of male pride were the norm.
 Walk through the old neighborhoods and you would count equally taverns and churches and graveyards.
 The juxtaposition of these places sums up the harshness of life.
 From the comfort of two generations removed, judging those times by our standards is a meaningless exercise.

 When we’d go out to lunch with Grandma, she was the kind of person who took offense easily and had issues with the waitresses.
-She and mom were often in some kind of a dispute, likely grandma criticising mom.
+She and mom were often in some kind of a dispute, likely grandma criticizing mom.
 Grandma used to drop N-bombs in conversation, each time corrected by mom.
 She would swipe glassware, tucking a coffee mug or a cocktail glass into her purse.
 One time, after a nice lunch at the Monroeville Mall we were all walking through the main atrium when grandma slipped and fell and a coffee mug from the restaurant skidded out of her purse.
 Mom was aghast and we three boys stood by watching another installment of a lifelong mother/daughter melodrama.

 Grandma’s sensibility came out of the great depression, which colored her worldview with a sense of scarcity and limited possibilities.
 She knew what it was like to not be able to afford things that we take for granted today.
 And she made sure we understood this.
 As an example of her simple, frugal ways, when she stayed with us, she would make us Baked Apples (Page XX) for dessert.
 This was just an apple cored and spread with some cinnamon and sugar and baked in the oven.
 Roasting brings out the natural sugars and it's a good treat that fills the house with a sweet aroma.

 She was never far from an old world sort of superstition.
 We would overhear her talking with mom about “seeing red or blue.”
 She believed these visions enabled her to divine positive or negative future prospects.
 One of the old world remedies that remained was the dreaded mustard plaster.
-When you had a chest cold or cough, mom, based on grandma’s method, would mix Colman’s mustard powder with water and put the yellow paste on your chest for an indeterminate period of time.
+When you had a chest cold or cough, mom would mix Colman’s mustard powder with water and put the yellow paste on your chest for an indeterminate period of time.
 The thought was that this home remedy somehow stimulated "healing."
 For us kids, it was sort of a fear inspiring mystical thing, an additional indignity when you were sick.

 Grandma seemed otherworldly, like from the land of old people with her dentures, wig, beauty shop friends, and her beloved television preachers.
 Like many women of that time, she collected Green Stamps in little booklets, saving toward small appliances or other such luxuries.
 Her stories revolved around a cast of characters from the Braddock section of town and Wilkinsburg, where she lived.
 She did the best she could, and I think she would have been proud of how Andy and Mike and I turned out.